This documentation site is about the unstable (upcoming) Comentario version. Switch to the stable version »

 Comentario supports external comment-checking services called extensions.

-• If no extension (Akismet, Perspective, etc.) API key is provided, this extension will still be available for users, but they will need to configure the key on the domain level in order to activate it.
+• If no extension (Akismet, Perspective, etc.) API key is provided, this extension will still be available for users, but they will need to configure the key at the domain level in order to activate it.

 • To disable an extension altogether, set its disable flag to true.